 How do I get organic matter?

 Dead and decaying life- Compost is a great way to get nutrients into your soil.
 Keep fruit/ vegetable scraps in a container and periodically empty it into your soil and be sure to stir it in very well mixing it with the existing soil.
-The
+The more surface area you can get to touch your addition, the faster it will decompose.
+Also be sure that the soil will receive sunlight or some form of heat, this speeds up the process as well.

 -Living organisms- Bring in the worms.
 If you have little boys, they might love this project if you are scared of them.
 Worms are a great way to get your soil to improve.
-They move around
+They move aroundand keep the soil aerated, they bring life to your soil and help slow erosion.

 -Other additions- Is your husband/ are you a woodworker?
 Sawdust is an excellent way to add organic matter.
 Run to a local hardware store and see if you can round up their collected sawdust.
 Sprinkle it over your soil and mix it in.
 Being so finely ground, this is a great addition that decomposes very rapidly.
 You all know the color of potting soil for potted plants.... that rich dark brown/ black color is what you are searching for.
 If your budget is large, you can always load wheelbarrows full of rich soil and spread it throughout.